 (SOUNDBITE OF BELL)

 SAGAL: OK, here's your last question.
 We'll see if you can go for perfect.
 In 2002, the town of Lauderhill, Fla., held a Martin Luther King, Jr., celebration.
 They didn't entirely nail all the details, though.
 What went wrong?
-A - the banners they put up all read thank you Marty; B - all the pictures they used of Martin Luther King, Jr., were actually just of Martin Luther; or C - they presented a plaque to actor James Earl Jones, but the plaque read thank you James Early Ray.
+A - the banners they put up all read thank you, Marty; B - all the pictures they used of Martin Luther King, Jr., were actually just of Martin Luther…

 (SOUNDBITE OF BELL)

-SAGAL: They gave him a plaque and they looked down and they're like, oh, my God.
+SAGAL: …Presented him the plaque and they looked down and they're like, oh, my God.
 The organizers felt really, really, really, really bad about that.
 Bill, how did Tom Ricketts do on our quiz?